junxit/us-congress-bills-112/metadata.md

 - 2011-08-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 145.
 - 2011-11-02 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7092; text as passed Senate: CR S7092)
 - 2011-11-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7092; text as passed Senate: CR S7092)
+- 2011-11-03 — Message on Senate action sent to the House.
+- 2011-11-03 — Received in the House.
+- 2011-11-03 — Referred to the House Committee on Natural Resources.